 This post explains the following:

-2. When you may require it in a real estate transaction, and
+- When you may require it in a real estate transaction

-3. What you should expect after consulting a lawyer.
+- What you should expect after consulting a lawyer

 Who Provides Independent Legal Advice (ILA)

-Independent legal advice is provided by a lawyer (and sometimes a paralegal) who does not have any connection with the matter, the other parties or the lawyers providing legal representation in the transaction.
+Independent legal advice is provided by a lawyer (and sometimes a paralegal) who has no connection to the matter, the other parties, or the lawyers representing the parties in the transaction.
 The objective is to ensure you understand and appreciate the implications of your participation in the transaction.
 The lawyer must act without any bias or prejudice.

-During the meeting with the lawyer, they will review the transaction, including any applicable agreements, highlighting key terms of the transaction that will affect your rights and responsibilities.
+During the meeting with the lawyer, they will review the transaction, including any applicable agreements, and highlight key terms that will affect your rights and responsibilities.
 Additionally, the lawyer will confirm that you have the legal capacity to be involved in the transaction and are not acting under undue influence, coercion, or deception.

 When an ILA is Required in a Real Estate Transaction